TritonDataCenter/rfd/rfd/0005/README.md

    disconnects for any reason, the registration and associated data can be garbage collected.

- * Registrations use a tuple to specify the type of change feed items they would like to receive.
-They are two part tuples that support wild cards (e.g. vm::* )
+ * Registrations use a change kind object to specify the type of change feed items they would like to receive.

+ * Registrations are only for a single resource and its sub-resources.
+A new registration and websocket will need to be created for each top level resource kind.

 ### High Availability

  * Because the publisher is just a websocket implementation of existing functionality, it fits the existing and future HA plans of an API the same way a publishing APIs HTTP endpoints do.

  * The polling mechanism of the publisher is also HA compatible because the change feed bucket is shared by all publisher modules for a given system